NormanTUD/OmniOpt/.gui/_tutorials/environment_variables.md

-<h1>Environment Variables</h1>
+# Environment Variables

 <!-- List of all environment variables that change how OmniOpt2 works -->

-<div id="toc"></div>

-<h2 id="what_are_environment_variables">What are environment variables?</h2>
+## What are environment variables?

-<p>Every program on Linux has an environment, like a bash- or zsh-shell, that it runs in.
+Every program on Linux has an environment, like a bash- or zsh-shell, that it runs in.
 These shells can contain variables that can change how OmniOpt2 works.
-Here is a list of all shell variables that change how OmniOpt2 works.</p>
+Here is a list of all shell variables that change how OmniOpt2 works.

-<p>It is important that you run these commands before you run OmniOpt2, and also that you write <samp>export</samp> in front of them.
-Unexported variables are not passed to programs started by the shell.</p>
+It is important that you run these commands before you run OmniOpt2, and also that you write <samp>export</samp> in front of them.
+Unexported variables are not passed to programs started by the shell.

 <table>
 	<tr class="invert_in_dark_mode">